sassoftware/viya4-monitoring-kubernetes/README.md

   This is an example of a Kibana dashboard displaying log message volumes.

   ![Kibana - Log Message Volume Dashboard](img/screenshot-logs-dashboard.png)

+See the documentation at [SAS Viya: Logging](https://documentation.sas.com/?cdcId=sasadmincdc&cdcVersion=default&docsetId=callogging&docsetTarget=titlepage.htm) for more information about using the logging components.

 ## Prerequisites